 The address at 158 New Bridge Street which would put them next door to the Newcastle Wool Company.
 Scotia Wools offered "Ready Cut" rug wool, Thrums, "Van Dycke", "Nu-Persian" and "Artiste" rug wools as well as rug-hooking tools (e.g. Airlyne).
-The company had an thriving overseas trade during the inter-war period, but the name disappeared in (as far as I can tell) the 1950s.
+The company had an thriving overseas trade during the inter-war period, but the name seems to have disappeared in the 1950s when the founders died.
 Some information about Scotia Wools has been chronicled by R.D.
 Peacock of Leicester, whose grandparents founded and ran the company.

 Scotia Wool Company, Newcastle-upon-Tyne.